nightbot/docs/docs/discord.md

 ---

 Find a Bug?
 Have a suggestion?
-Let us know on the [Forums](https://community.nightdev.com/c/nightbot) or [@nightbotapp](https://twitter.com/nightbotapp).
+Let us know on the [Discord](https://discord.gg/nightdev).